Used Electric Car Buying Guide

 Are there incentives to buy used electric cars?

-Take the OLEV charger grant, for example.
-If you have off-street parking and can install a home charging point, you can claim up ro £350 towards the purchase and installation of a wallbox.
+Take the OLEV charger grant*, for example.
+If you have off-street parking and can install a home charging point, you can claim up to £350 towards the purchase and installation of a wallbox.
 That’s worth up to 75% of the total price, so it’s definitely worth considering if you need the convenience of charging overnight.

-Best electric cars to buy used
+Best used electric cars to buy

 A pioneer in the modern electric car market – the first generation Nissan Leaf represents great value for money.
 Its performance won’t blow you away, but its practical hatch dimensions and 30kWh battery which is good for around 124 miles between charges is worth considering.
 Used prices can be as low as £4,000.